 - The Haarlem Fair (Kermis in Dutch) is held from mid-April to the end of April on the Grote Markt.
 Good old-fashioned fairground attractions combined with the usual assortment of fair fare make for an entertaining evening.

-- The annual flower parade of the Bollenstreek (Bloemencorso van de Bollenstreek) is a not-to-be missed visual spectacular held at the end of every April in Haarlem.
-Around 20 floats decorated with technicolour blooms will not only amaze young and old, but smell gorgeous too!
+- The annual Bloemencorso flower parade of the Bollenstreek is a not-to-be missed visual spectacular.
+Around 20 floats and 30 cars decorated with technicolour blooms will not only amaze young and old, but smell gorgeous too!

 - King’s Day (the King of the Netherland’s birthday) is held on the 27th of April.
 On this public holiday, there is only one rule: dress in orange from head to toe.
 King’s day in Haarlem is more of a family-oriented affair than it is in Amsterdam, but no less fun.
 Celebrations actually start the night before, with party-goers welcoming in the early dawn in the clubs and pubs, before children and families set up their stalls along the streets – selling anything from records to toys.
 After lunch King’s day gives way to old-fashioned Dutch games and live music enjoyed with beers and sausages on every lawn and town square.